-5. Conclusion and Recommendations
+5. CONCLUSION

-Directors are sometimes seen as the alpha and omega of the company.
-Some of them tend to abuse their offices, by turning the companies' businesses into their family businesses and wantonly disobeying the rules and regulations of the company, thereby creating room for porous immigration of ill-trained individuals, managing the companies' affairs.
+Directors are sometimes seen as the alpha and omega of the company, when appointed, some of them tend to abuse their offices, by turning the companies' businesses into their family businesses and wantonly disobeying the rules and regulations of the company, thereby creating room for porous immigration of ill trained individuals, managing the companies' affairs.

 Where there is a hiccup in the management of companies' affairs, it sometimes, automatically results in the collapse, failure and eventual death of the company.
 Most company failures are attributable to laxity and failure of directors to act or perform their duties in good faith.
 The directors are the mind of the company, where a director is not coordinated, corrupt, greedy, loose, weak, lazy, or lacks the capacity of managing the affairs of the company; that company is definitely on its journey to the great beyond.
+In order to ensure the effective management of the company certain duties and consequences of the breach of duties are established.
+This Article discusses Directors' duties, consequences of breach of duties and made possible suggestions on the way forward.